React Native

 Headless by design

-@copilotkit/react-native is headless.
-It provides hooks, not UI components.
-You have full control over your chat interface using standard React Native components.
+@copilotkit/react-native/headless provides hooks, not UI components, so you have full control over your chat interface using standard React Native components.
+If you'd rather not build one, a rendered chat is available from @copilotkit/react-native/components — see Import surfaces.

 Run the runtime and app#